zeldamods/syaz0/README.md

 ## Usage

 *syaz0* can be installed with `pip3 install syaz0`.

 Binary builds are only provided for x86_64 Windows and recent Linux distributions (manylinux2014_x86_64).
+For Linux, pip >=19.3 is required for the binary packages.

 On all other platforms, building from source is required.
 Skip to the end of the README for more information.

 ### `syaz0.get_header(data)`